Tim Salazar: Domestic issues

 Salazar is a fierce opponent of tax increases.
 In 2016, he repeatedly adhered to no tax increase pledges and advocated state legislative restraint on government spending.
 In 2017, he consistently voted against any state fee increases, internet tax or sales and property tax increases in Wyoming.

 Salazar is a gun-rights supporter who in 2017 co-sponsored legislation expanding the use of concealed carry in Wyoming.
 He has voiced his support for self-defense and the Castle Doctrine.

 In 2018 Salazar authored and passed into law HB168 Stand Your Ground Law legislation, which provides criminal and civil immunity under the Castle Doctrine for those claiming self defense outside their dwelling.

 Salazar is a supporter of school choice and opposes the Common Core State Standards Initiative.

-On abortion, Salazar is strongly opposed to abortion.
+On abortion, Salazar is strongly opposed to abortion care for women.
 In 2017, he supported expansion of prenatal care for low income women in Wyoming.

 Salazar has been an advocate for the US military but has argued for more unconventional smaller forces in any future Counter-terrorism conflicts.

 As a member of the House Judiciary Committee he has voted in favor of stronger penalties against domestic violence & child abuse.
 In 2019 Salazar authored HB 227 which would create the child sexual abuse protection division under the Wyoming Attorney General's office.

 Salazar received an A+ rating from the National Rifle Association in 2018 and 2020.